JohnVersus/moralis-v2-nextjs-api-boilerplate/README.md

 # Info

-Boilerplate project created using the [Moralis-v2](https://moralis.io/) package on the next.js framework, to simplify using v2 api's.
+Boilerplate project created using the [Moralis-v2](https://moralis.io/) package on the next.js framework, to simplify testing and using v2 api's.

 # Getting Started